 Structure & Governance

 Santander Holdings USA, Inc. (SHUSA) is a wholly owned subsidiary of Banco Santander, S.A.
 (SAN), one of the most respected banking groups in the world with more than 145 million customers in the U.S., Europe and Latin America.
 As the intermediate holding company for Santander’s U.S. businesses, SHUSA includes five financial companies with more than 17,200 employees, 5.2 million customers and assets of over $147 billion.
-These include Santander Bank, N.A., one of the country’s largest retail and commercial banks by deposits; Santander Consumer USA Holdings Inc., an auto finance and consumer lending company; Banco Santander International of Miami; Santander Securities LLC of Boston; and Santander Investment Securities Inc. of New York.
+These include Santander Bank, N.A., one of the country’s largest retail and commercial banks by deposits; Santander Consumer USA Holdings Inc., an auto finance and consumer lending company; Banco Santander International of Miami; Santander Securities LLC of Boston; and Santander US Capital Markets LLC of New York.
+Additionally, there is a branch of Banco Santander S.A. in New York.

 The Santander Group (Banco Santander, S.A.) exercises oversight of Santander US through the appointment of the members of the SHUSA Board of Directors, setting a global strategy and allocating a global risk appetite across Santander US.